ImageMagick/Usage-Markdown/color_mods/index.md

 [![\[IM Output\]](modulate_HSB.png)](modulate_HSB.png)

-Other 'Hue' colorspaces is HWB, and HCL (see next section).
+Other 'Hue' colorspaces are HWB, and HCL (see next section).

-Of course if you resized the image to this small size, an even better solution is NOT to save the image to JPEG, which was the cause of the off-white values.
+Of course, if you resized the image to this small size, an even better solution is NOT to save the image to JPEG, which was the cause of the off-white values.
 Better still don't save the image at all, until after you are finished, so you can keep all the color values at the best in-memory [quality](../basics/#quality) setting.

 The reason HSB colorspace is not used by default for modulate, is because if you brighten an image in this colorspace the colors become more saturated, and bolder, rather than the image becoming more brilliant and whiter.